 If you want to clean the liver, kidney and gallbladder in the spring, eat 5-10 dandelions a day for 3 weeks.
 This simple method was recommended by the famous herbalist Maria Treben.
 Dandelion stalks are also suitable for diabetics – they reduce blood sugar levels.

-The fluid that flows from the dandelion stumps gives you dark spots on your skin that are hard to wash off.
+Dandelion milk -The fluid that flows from the dandelion stumps gives you dark spots on your skin that are hard to wash off.
 For centuries, however, it is recommended as a cure for warts.
 If you apply 2-3 times a day, the symptoms should go away.

-It blooms in April and May in the meadows and lawns.
+Dandelion blooms in April and May in the meadows and lawns.
 Roots are harvested in spring and autumn, then washed, cleaned, cut into pieces and dried in a well-ventilated room.
 Store it in a sealed container.

 Dandelion is rich in Calcium, which is essential for the growth and strength of bones and it also contains vitamin C (antioxidant) and luteolin, which protect bones from age-related damage.
-Its main benefit is however in cleansing our livers and promoting digeston.
+Its main benefit is however in cleansing our livers and promoting digestion.
 Its effects are mainly beneficial for people suffering from diabetes as dandelion stimulates the production of insulin from the pancreas and keeps blood sugar levels low.